 Every project manager knows the importance with keeping a project on track.
 When a project falls behind, the team needs to put in a great deal of effort to put ensure it is back on track because of the time-sensitive stages of a project; most of the time it leads to the project being delayed or cancelled entirely.
 Keeping employees motivated to complete a project can be difficult, the easiest way is with the use of project milestones.

 Project milestones are important points on a project’s timeline that employees can look at for visual progression of the project.
 The thought behind making milestones is to categorize the parts of a project into digestible sections opposed to viewing the whole project at once; this should motivate your team to complete tasks on time.
 However, it is important to understand there is more to making project milestones than just setting them.
-Setting meaningful milestones will motivate your employees more than setting frequent or unreachable milestones.
+Setting meaningful milestones will motivate your project team members more than setting frequent or unreachable milestones.
 Here are some things to consider when deciding your project milestones.

 Tip #1: Frequency and Timing

 As a project manager, you may be tempted to overuse milestones as a motivation tool to keep the team moving along the ladder to reach the surface of success.
-Don’t fall into the trap of labelling every task completion as a milestone.
+Don’t fall into the trap of labeling every task completion as a milestone.
 With more milestones, each one becomes less momentous, inadvertently taking away from the motivation of work.
 On the other hand, don’t adopt the other extreme approach by ignoring or not recognizing significant and relevant events as milestones.
-A good compromise is to consistently designate important deliverables as milestones.
+A good compromise is to consistently designate important deliverable’s as milestones.

 Tip #2: Visibility